MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 TWO_Accounts_AccountSummary.odc.

-Before users can view Excel reports, a system administrator must perform a process called “deployment” to create the ODC files and corresponding Excel worksheets, and make them available for users to access.
+Before users can view Excel reports, a system administrator must perform a process called "deployment" to create the ODC files and corresponding Excel worksheets, and make them available for users to access.
 There are two ways deploy Excel reports: